argonaut22/satdatagen/README.md

 # satdatagen
 a Python package for generating datasets to be used in satellite tasking schedulers

+## Installation
+`satdatagen` is in the Python Package Index, and can be installed using pip.
+The command:

+`python3 -m install satdatagen`

+or

+`pip3 install satdatagen`

+will install the `satdatagen` library in addition to all necessary dependencies.

 ## User Requirements
 This package relies on data collected from space-track.org, one of the main resource for satellite ephemeral data.
 Users of satdatagen must have an existing space-track.org login.
 Add a file called `credentials.json` to your working directory, with login information formatted as a JSON object: